 Raphael is considered the Archangel of Healing, Regent of the Sun, Guardian of the Rising Light, Master of the whirling air and storms, and Guide of travelers.
 In the Book of Tobit, a book that is a part of the Catholic and Orthodox biblical canons speaks of a story about a man named Tobit, a righteous Jewish man who took upon himself the burial of the dead even when it was forbidden by his Assyrian captors.
 Tobit becomes blind and God sends Raphael, in disguise, to heal and guide Tobit.

-This archangel is associated with the element of Air, the color Yellow, the Tarot suit of Swords, and the cardinal direction of East which is associated with the Rising Sun and return of light to the world.
+This archangel is associated with the element of Air, the color Yellow, the Tarot suit of Swords, and the cardinal direction of the East which is associated with the Rising Sun and the return of light to the world.